-Although splash parks are aplenty in Westchester, they’re a little harder to find in the rest of the Lower Hudson Valley.
+Although splash pads are aplenty in Westchester, they’re a little harder to find in the rest of the Lower Hudson Valley.
 Bowdoin Park is one of the few that has one, making it a fantastic choice for a summer destination playground.
 The spray park has SpongeBob SquarePants–themed picnic benches lining the perimeter, allowing you to relax and watch your kids shriek and dash as they aim the water cannons or try to outrun the sprinklers.
 When the kids tire of water play (or in cooler months), head to the swings or one of the many large play structures dotting the park.
-Bowdoin Park spans 300 acres with the picturesque Hudson River as the backdrop.
-Other amenities include plenty of ball fields, picnic areas and shady pavilions to relax and enjoy the view.
+Bowdoin Park spans 300 acres, with the picturesque Hudson River as the backdrop.
+Other amenities include plenty of ball fields, picnic areas, and shady pavilions to relax and enjoy the view.

 This post originally published in 2016 and has since been updated.